SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime: Background and Threat Assumptions

 \subsection{Static vs.\ Dynamic Supply Chains}

-In traditional software systems, the supply chain consists of a finite and enumerable set of artifacts—source code, libraries, and binaries—resolved at build or deployment time.
-These dependencies are explicitly declared, sourced from identifiable vendors, and amenable to pre-execution verification through signatures, audits, or vulnerability scanning.
-As a result, security mechanisms primarily focus on protecting infrastructure and validating static artifacts.
+Traditional software systems rely on a finite, enumerable supply chain—source code, libraries, and binaries—resolved at build or deployment time.
+Dependencies are explicitly declared, sourced from identifiable vendors, and amenable to pre-execution verification via signatures, audits, or vulnerability scanning.
+Security mechanisms therefore focus on protecting infrastructure and validating static artifacts.

 Agentic systems operate under a fundamentally different model.
-Their dependencies are acquired at runtime and may include natural-language documents, retrieved knowledge, APIs, or executable tools.
-Which dependencies are selected depends on the agent’s reasoning process and the evolving state of its environment, making the resulting supply chain dynamic, open-ended, and difficult to enumerate in advance.
-Moreover, the effective payload of an attack is often semantic rather than binary, relying on language-based manipulation of the model’s inference rather than memory corruption or control-flow hijacking.
+Dependencies are acquired dynamically at runtime and selected through the agent’s reasoning process, producing a supply chain that is open-ended, non-enumerable, and environment-dependent.
+As a result, attacks often operate through semantic manipulation of inference rather than binary exploitation of code.